grofit/knockout.files/readme.md

 A simple binding for knockout 2.3+ to allow you to load files into the browser, using the HTML5 FileReader functionality.

+Now with module loader and drag and drop support...
+SUCH WOW!

 ## Installing

 Add knockout-2.3.js to your project, then knockout.files.js to your project..